lemmack/lemmack.github.io/content/posts/tissue-surveillance-of-persistent-toxicants.md

 To resolve this, a robust tissue surveillance program must prioritize specific categories of donors that serve as better proxies for the living, healthy population.

 **Sudden Accidental Deaths**
-The "gold standard" for environmental surveillance is not the typical hospital autopsy but the forensic autopsy of sudden, accidental deaths (e.g., motor vehicle accidents).
-These individuals are often younger and healthier prior to the event.
-Their tissue burden represents a snapshot of the general population rather than a snapshot of end-stage disease.
+One approach to reducing selection bias is to prioritize forensic autopsies of sudden, accidental deaths (e.g., motor vehicle accidents) over typical hospital autopsies.
+These individuals are often younger and healthier prior to the event, and their tissue burden may better approximate the general population than samples from end-stage disease.
+However, this population introduces its own biases: it skews male and young, concentrates geographically near urban trauma centers, and may be confounded by factors associated with accidental death (such as substance use in some motor vehicle cases).
+These limitations would need to be addressed through careful stratification and sensitivity analyses.

 **Living Tissue Banks (Surgical Waste)**
-We can also move beyond post-mortem sampling entirely by utilizing "surgical waste" from living patients.
+We can also move beyond post-mortem sampling by utilizing "surgical waste" from living patients.
 * **Bariatric Surgery:** This provides high-volume adipose tissue samples from a living population, allowing for real-time monitoring of lipophilic compounds.
+However, bariatric patients represent a metabolically distinct subpopulation, and findings may not generalize to the broader population without appropriate adjustment.
 * **Orthopedic Surgery:** Procedures like hip replacements provide bone fragments that can be analyzed for lead and strontium accumulation.
+This population skews elderly and may over-represent certain socioeconomic groups with access to elective surgery.

 By stratifying samples between "disease-related deaths" and "accidental deaths," researchers could control for the healthy donor effect and build a more accurate model of population-level exposure.

 # Minimally Invasive Tissue Sampling (MITS)

 To progress public health surveillance, we must move beyond the snapshot provided by blood samples and access the archive stored in tissues.
 This does not require a return to widely practiced complete autopsies.
 The emergence of Minimally Invasive Tissue Sampling (MITS), which utilizes needle biopsies to collect samples from key organs, offers a scalable, cost-effective, and culturally acceptable alternative.
-MITS is currently being used mostly for post-mortem analysis of infectious cases, but in theory could be adapted to analysis of persistant toxicants with a little ingenuity.
+MITS is currently being used mostly for post-mortem analysis of infectious cases, but in theory could be adapted to analysis of persistent toxicants with a little ingenuity.

 Scaling MITS for toxicological surveillance does face one significant operational hurdle: the 'fixative' problem.
 Standard MITS protocols, like those used in infectious disease, typically rely on formalin-fixed paraffin-embedded (FFPE) tissues.
 While excellent for preserving cell structure for microscopes, formalin can cross-link proteins and even contaminate samples with trace metals, rendering them less ideal for precise chemical analysis.

 A dedicated 'MITS-Tox' protocol would likely require fresh-frozen samples.
 This introduces a cold-chain logistics challenge, as biopsy cores would need to be flash-frozen in liquid nitrogen or stored at -80°C immediately after collection.
 While more demanding than a jar of formalin, this infrastructure already exists in many biobanks and research hospitals; it simply needs to be standardized for the field.

 By integrating toxicological screening into MITS protocols, epidemiological data collection can evolve to capture the true burden of environmental toxicity.
-This shift is essential for establishing causal links between chronic exposure and non-communicable diseases, ultimately driving more effective environmental health policy.
+This shift could strengthen the evidence base for associations between chronic exposure and non-communicable diseases, ultimately driving more effective environmental health policy.
 To be clear, I am not sure if MITS-Tox is the best solution, but it is the first one that comes to mind since it would involve repurposing a system that already exists.

 ## The Engineering Challenge: Chemical Purity vs. Preservation